 The grass-fed factor

 One important caveat: not all tallow is created equal.
-Tallow from grass-fed, grass-finished cattle has a meaningfully different fatty acid profile than feedlot-raised, grain-fed tallow — more conjugated linoleic acid (CLA), more bioavailable vitamins, and a healthier omega ratio.
+Tallow from grass-fed, grass-finished cattle has a meaningfully different fatty acid profile than feedlot-raised, grain-fed tallow — more conjugated linoleic acid (CLA), more bioavailable vitamins, and a more balanced omega ratio.
 Industrially-produced tallow does not deliver the same nutrient profile or skin-compatibility benefits.

 This is why every Tau Tau Skin product uses tallow exclusively from grass-fed, grass-finished cattle.